Last updated on August 18th, 2022

 Cost of replacing brake pads and discs by car make

-Amongst the most expensive brands are BMW and Mercedes.
-The cost of replacing brake pads and discs on a BMW is £377.50 on average, while for a Mercedes that figure stands at £358.
+The cost of replacing brake pads and discs on a BMW is £377.50 on average.
+Meanwhile, for a Mercedes, you’re looking at around £358.

 At the cheaper end, you’ll find Toyota cars, with an average cost of just £198.50.